 The term ‘entrepreneur’ is often contrasted with the term ‘manager’, as they are the key persons in an enterprise that help in the organisation, management, control and administration of the company.
 An entrepreneur is a person with an idea, skills, and courage to take any risk to pursue that idea, to turn it into reality.
 On the other hand, manager, as the name suggests, is the person who manages the operations and functions of the organisation.
-This article makes an attempt to shed light on the difference between entrepreneur and manager.

 Content: Entrepreneur Vs Manager

 |Meaning||Entrepreneur refers to a person who creates an enterprise, by taking financial risk in order to get profit.||Manager is an individual who takes the responsibility of controlling and administering the organization.|

 |Approach to task||Informal||Formal|

 |Driving force||Creativity and Innovation||Preserving status quo|